Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Goals:

-Decrease inflammation and pain
+Reduce inflammation and shin pain

-Modify load
+Modify training load

 Begin gentle mobility work